Any-Winter-4079/LLM-Arduino-Robot/computer/test/motors/README.md

 ## ESP32 Setup

-- Make sure `esp32/wrover/production.ino` has been uploaded to the WROVER to receive the servo commands on the `/command` endpoint (e.g., `http://172.20.10.12/command`) and forward them to the Arduino.
+- Make sure `esp32/wrover/production.ino` has been uploaded to the WROVER to receive the motor commands on the `/command` endpoint (e.g., `http://172.20.10.12/command`) and forward them to the Arduino.

 ## Arduino Setup